vmware-archive/invoker-specification/streaming.md

 message StartFrame {
     // The ContentTypes that an invocation is allowed to produce for each output parameter repeated string expectedContentTypes = 1;

+    // The logical names for input arguments repeated string inputNames = 2;

+    // The logical names for output arguments repeated string outputNames = 3;
 }

 // Contains actual invocation data, as input events.